-While most of us see spaghetti as pretty stable in an often undependable world, the reality is that pasta—the way it’s produced, cooked, consumed and perceived—has actually been changing all along.
-What’s different for me now is that, after my visit and six months of reflection, I’ll never forget that fact again.
+While most of us see spaghetti as pretty stable in an often undependable world, the reality is that pasta—the way it’s produced, cooked, consumed, and perceived—has actually been changing all along.
+What’s different for me now is that, after my visit and months of reflection, I’ll never forget that fact again.

 Pasta is the quintessential Italian food, and Italians eat it in enormous quantities.
 Add in the fact that you’re making exceptionally good, notably-more-flavorful-than-the-stuff-in-the-supermarket, artisan pasta, like the much-loved-at-Zingerman’s Rustichella brand (“the one in the brown bag”)… and it seems like as straightforward a recipe for success as one could possibly script.

-But 1924—the year that Gianluigi Peduzzi’s grandfather, Gaetano Sergiacomo, got going in the pasta business—might have been one of the worst times in Italian history to start making pasta—maybe akin to opening a bank in 2008.
+1924—the year that Gianluigi Peduzzi’s grandfather, Gaetano Sergiacomo, got going in the pasta business—might have been one of the worst times in Italian history to start making pasta—maybe akin to opening a bank in 2008.
 Of course, history gives us 20-20 hindsight.
 But take a look back at some of the stuff that Gianluigi’s grandfather would likely have been talking over with his friends and relatives when he got home from work, all covered with flour, sweaty from making spaghetti in the hot Abruzzese heat, and—if his start-up experience was anything like all the ones I’ve been through—emotionally exhausted.

-For openers, the economy in Italy in 1924, while not the worst the world has ever seen, pretty much sucked.
+For openers, the economy in Italy in 1924, while not the worst the world has ever seen, was pretty terrible.
 More specific to Gaetano’s work, the wheat crop in 1924 was not good, and prices were going up and up, making commercially produced pasta difficult for the average Abruzzese to afford.
 Most people weren’t even used to going out to buy pasta back then.